 Percent exchangeable acidity is reported to show the portion of the total nutrient holding capacity occupied by acidity under present conditions.
-Acidity is primarily composed of exchangeable aluminum, which is not an essential nutrient.
-Acid-loving plants require a low pH (high acidity) soil, but have no specific requirement for aluminum.
+Acidity is primarily composed of exchangeable aluminum, which is not an essential nutrient and can actually be toxic to sensitive plants under low-pH conditions.
+Acid-loving plants require a low pH (high acidity) soil and can tolerate relatively high levels of aluminum.
 Lime is recommended where necessary to reduce acidity to near zero.
-After liming, the exchangeable acidity will be displaced and those exchange sites occupied by the more useful nutrient cations calcium and magnesium.
+As the lime reacts in the soil, the acidity will be displaced and those exchange sites occupied by more useful nutrient cations: calcium and magnesium.

 CEC adjustment - When a sample is taken after a recent lime application, there will still be a certain amount of unreacted lime in the soil.
 In these cases, the laboratory nutrient extraction procedure will dissolve some of this unreacted lime.
 The amounts of calcium and magnesium found will be partly from exchange sites and partly from dissolved lime.
 This will produce a false estimation of CEC.
-To correct for this situation, an additional test is run on all high pH samples to find those calcium and magnesium levels which are inflated from dissolved lime.
+To correct for this situation, an additional test is run on all high pH samples to identify those calcium and magnesium levels which are inflated from dissolved lime.
 Milliequivalent levels of calcium and magnesium are corrected where necessary during the summation process for the purpose of estimating CEC.
 The reported lb/A values remain unchanged.
 In those cases where an adjustment has been made, this symbol will appear to the right of the CEC value: (A).
 This adjustment ensures that a reasonable estimation of CEC has been made, which will in turn give a more accurate assessment of the saturation levels and balance of the three nutrient cations and acidity.

 Organic matter is the amount of decayed or humified organic material (crop residues, compost, manures, etc) in the soil.
-There are actually several techniques used to measure soil organic matter level.
-There is a simple ignition technique where the soil is heated to a very high temperature to burn off the organic matter.
-The other major technique is to chemically digest or oxidize the organic carbon in the soil.
+There are several possible methods that can be used to measure soil organic matter level.
+In the simple ignition method, the soil is heated to a very high temperature to burn off the organic matter.
+The other major method, more commonly referenced, is to chemically digest or oxidize the organic carbon in the soil.
 Both techniques are equally valid for monitoring organic matter content, but give different numerical results.
+The Maine Soil Testing Service measures organic matter by the ignition method, but converts this value to and reports in terms of the chemical oxidation method.